Forgetting Sarah Marshall: Awards and nominations

-On The Comedy Festival Presents: Funniest Movies of the Year 2008 on TBS, Forgetting Sarah Marshall was voted "The Funniest Film of 2008".
+On The Comedy Festival Presents: Funniest Movies of the Year 2008 special on TBS, Forgetting Sarah Marshall was voted The Funniest Film of 2008.

 Follow-up spin-off

 Get Him to the Greek is the spin-off/follow-up to Forgetting Sarah Marshall.
 The film was released on June 4, 2010, reuniting director Nicholas Stoller and producer Judd Apatow with stars Russell Brand and Jonah Hill.
 Brand reprises his role of Aldous Snow, while Hill plays an entirely new character.
 Bell also briefly reprises her role as Sarah Marshall, appearing in a promotion for NBC drama Blind Medicine where she portrays a visually impaired surgeon.